Business Analyst (MBA) Resume Example

 Don’t ignore formatting.
 Unclear layouts or inconsistent fonts make it tough for recruiters.
 A clean, organized resume improves readability and keeps attention on your accomplishments.

 Double-check for typos and grammar errors.
-Even a minor mistake can hurt your credibility.
-Taking a few minutes for a review shows you pay attention to detail.
+Even a minor mistake can hurt your credibility, so always review your application materials—including your cover letter—carefully.

 Remember, your resume is your first impression.
 Stay clear, concise, and honest-that’s what makes you stand out in a competitive MBA pool.